Project Pigeon: Overview

 The sensors would detect the movement and send signals to the control surfaces, which would steer the bomb in the direction the screen had moved.
 As the bomb swung back towards the target, the pigeons would again follow the image, bringing the screen back to the centered position again.
 In that way, the pigeons would correct any deviations in the course and keep the bomb on its glide path.

 Early electronic guidance systems use similar methods, only with electronic signals and processors replacing the birds in detecting the target and preventing deviation from the glide path.

 The National Defense Research Committee saw the idea to use pigeons in glide bombs as very eccentric and impractical, but still contributed $25,000 to the research.
 Skinner, who had some success with the training, complained: "our problem was no one would take us seriously".
-The program was canceled on October 8, 1944, because the military believed that "further prosecution of this project would seriously delay others which in the minds of the Division have more immediate promise of combat application".

-Project Pigeon was revived by the Navy in 1948 as "Project Orcon"; it was cancelled in 1953 when the reliability of electronic guidance systems was proven.
+The program was canceled on 8 October 1944, because the military believed that "further prosecution of this project would seriously delay others which in the minds of the Division have more immediate promise of combat application".
+Project Pigeon was briefly revived by the Navy in 1948 as "Project Orcon," but it was again cancelled in 1953 when the reliability of electronic guidance systems was proven.